BusinessOptics/fn_graph/README.rst

        return get_a() * get_b()

 *Pros:* This is easy to reference from both the notebook and production\
 *Cons:* The modeller cannot see the intermediate results and functions cannot be reused.
+Functions are called multiple times.

 None of these are great.
 Fn Graph would solve it like this.